fluffyrabbot/word-match-phoenix/game_bot/lib/docs/domain/team_architecture.md

    - Team state affects game mechanics

 2. **Player System**:
-   - Players are assigned to teams
+   - Players can only be in one active team
-   - Player IDs are validated during team creation
+   - New team formation invalidates previous teams
    - Team membership affects player capabilities

 3. **Event Store**: